 Anticipatory Breach - An anticipatory breach occurs when one party realizes that another party is going to fail in fulfilling their end of the contract in the future.
 Therefore, the anticipant party can sue for damages and/or terminate the contract before the breach even occurs.
 Common types of anticipatory breaches include explicit refusals from one party to perform their duties, the introduction of an unforeseen circumstances which make it impossible for a party to fulfill the contract, or selling or transferring property to a third party other than the contracted buyer in the context of real estate transactions.

-If you have entered into a contract with another party and they have breached that contract, the New York small claims attorney Mahir Nisar Attorney at Law is more than qualified to assist you in gaining the legal resolution you want.
+If you have entered into a contract with another party and they have breached that contract, the New York attorneys of Mahir S. Nisar, Attorney at Law are more than qualified to assist you in gaining the legal resolution you want.
 With extensive experience and a helping attitude, our firm will do everything possible to reach your goals.
 We also offer flat-rate legal fees, which means that we provide satisfactory results at equally satisfactory prices.

 Get the quality legal representation that you need without damaging your finances.
 Contact a New York breach of contract lawyer from our firm today to learn more.